haasdo95/numb/README.md

 This command takes out the `state dictionary` associated with `<ID>` from the messy `.nmb` folder and put it in a new directory named as "report-`<ID>`"

 # 2. Python Hooks

+## `numb_model`

+A decorator to the neural network constructor.

+Basically, write `@numb_model(<dummy_input>)` above your `__init__`

+- What is the dummy input?
+	- A dummy input is a `Variable` with the dimension of your input.
+You could create it with `torch.ones()` or `torch.zeros()`

+- Why do we need it?
+	- I know this is a pain.
+But unlike TensorFlow, PyTorch adopts dynamic computation graph, which allows for easier debugging and prototyping.
+As a result, we need a full run through your neural net architecture to retrieve the computation graph, necessitating a dummy input.

+## `numb_param`

+Register hyperparameter combination with it.

+`numb_param` is a function that takes in a dictionary, which specifies the hyperparameter values.

+## `numb_queue`

+A function used to "inject" hyperparameters into your training script.

+Put `numb_queue(globals())` before your hyperparams are referenced.

+- TODO: Why do we need to put `globals()` here?

+## `numb_trial_result`

+A function to retrieve your trial result by taking in a dictionary.